sparkflows/sparkflows-docs/docs/faq.rst

 ``What distributions or platforms are supported with Sparkflows?``

-Sparkflows Fire has been tested with CDH, AWS EMR, Databricks Apache Spark distributions.
+Sparkflows Fire has been tested with CDH, Hortonworks, MapR, AWS EMR, Apache Spark distributions.

 Note: Any cluster with Apache Spark 1.6+ will work fine with Sparkflows.